 support for parents of children with learning or behavior challenges

-earn points toward the wellness credit
+earn points toward health rewards

-Rethink is a new service now available to all U.S.-payroll employees eligible for Chevron health and welfare benefits.
+Rethink is a service available to all U.S.-payroll employees eligible for Chevron health and welfare benefits.
 Parents caring for children with developmental disabilities or learning and behavior challenges can receive free, live teleconsultations with behavior experts to answer questions, and provide guidance and resources.
 Additionally, Rethink provides parents with over 1,500 easy-to-follow videos depicting behavior experts and educators teaching children skills such as language, socialization, self-help, academics, vocational, and more.
 Printable materials as well as on-demand web-based training complement these tools as parents support their children in reaching their top potential.

 Rethink can provide support for…

 - Autism spectrum disorders

 - Speech/language problems

 While the program is best suited for children or young adults with developmental disabilities, there is no diagnosis or age range requirement to use Rethink.
 All families with children can benefit from this service and the Rethink resources.